 - Potential negotiations – Participants identify the potential negotiations constantly surrounding them.

-- Alternatives to Negotiation – Negotiation is not the only method of problem solving.
-We identify some of the alternatives and discuss when negotiation is the best approach.
+- Alternatives to Negotiation – Negotiation is not the only method of problem-solving.
+We identify some alternatives and discuss when negotiation is the best approach.

 - Planning – Helps participants to understand the importance of planning before entering into negotiations.
 We look at what is involved in effective planning.
 Participants are given a planning template which will provide a basis for preparing most of their negotiations.